Australian Lead Acid Battery Regulations (New & Used)

 Note approved codes of practice while not law are admissible in court proceedings.
 Courts may regard an approved code of practice as evidence of what is known about a hazard, risk or control and may rely on the relevant code to determine what is reasonably practicable in the circumstances.

-3. The “Australian Code for the transportation of Dangerous Goods By Road and Rail”, (ADG Code) sets out the requirements for transporting dangerous goods by road or rail.
-Each State has dangerous goods transport regulations that incorporate the requirements of the ADG Code.
-The State regulations also provide important information such as supply chain member duties, licensing requirements and penalties.
+3. The “Australian Code for the transportation of Dangerous Goods By Road and Rail”, (ADGC) sets out the requirements for transporting dangerous goods by road or rail.
+The National Transport Commission‘s (NTC) maintains and updates the code while each State has it’s own dangerous goods (DG) transport regulations that incorporate the requirements of the ADGC.
+The State DG transport regulations also provide additional information such as supply chain member duties, licensing requirements and penalties.

 Waste / Used Lead Acid Battery Regulations;